Wqrld/linux-sysadmin-interview-questions/README.md

 * What does ```& disown``` after a command do?
 * What is a packet filter and how does it work?
 * What is Virtual Memory?
-* What is swap and what is it used for?
-* What is an A record, an NS record, a PTR record, a CNAME record, an MX record?
+* What is an an NS record, a PTR record
-* Are there any other RRs and what are they used for?
 * What is a Split-Horizon DNS?
-* What is the sticky bit?
 * What does the immutable bit do to a file?
 * What is the difference between hardlinks and symlinks?
 What happens when you remove the source to a symlink/hardlink?
 * What is an inode and what fields are stored in an inode?
 * How to force/trigger a file system check on next reboot?
 * What is SNMP and what is it used for?
-* What is a runlevel and how to get the current runlevel?
+* What is a runlevel and how to get the current runlevel
-* What is SSH port forwarding?
 * What is the difference between local and remote port forwarding?
 * What are the steps to add a user to a system without using useradd/adduser?
 * What is MAJOR and MINOR numbers of special files?